FAQ: What is the difference between Suboxone, Zubsolv, Bunavail, and Subutex, and is one superior to others?

 MME stands for Morphine Milligram Equivalent.
 It is a value doctors use when converting one opioid to another opioid to guess as to how much should be prescribed.
 I have not found these values to co-relate well for Buprenorphine products.
 Another twist to that is upto 2016 Buprenorphine sublingual carried an MME multiplier of 10, miraculously it was increased to 30 in August 2016 by CDC.
 It is posted on the CMS site here.

-In 2017 CDC removed the MME for Buprenorphine containing products that are used for treatment of addiction, however the state of Tennessee continues to use the 2016 number for flagging opioid prescriptions.
+In 2017 CDC removed the MME for Buprenorphine containing products that are used for treatment of addiction.

 Additional information is available at DailyMed, through US National Library of Medicine,